OfficeDev/PnP-PowerShell/Documentation/Get-PnPWorkflowDefinition.md

 PS:> Get-PnPWorkflowDefinition -Name MyWorkflow
 ```

-Gets an Workflow with the name "MyWorkflow".
+Gets a Workflow with the name "MyWorkflow".

 ### ------------------EXAMPLE 2------------------
 ```powershell
 PS:> Get-PnPWorkflowDefinition -Name MyWorkflow -PublishedOnly $false
 ```

-Gets an Workflow with the name "MyWorkflow" that is published.
+Gets a Workflow with the name "MyWorkflow" that is published.

 ## PARAMETERS